jayeshdesai4520/DBpedia-GSoC-2021/about.md

 Bot - Components list are now empty
 ```
 <br />
-Default component which are always on are NEDDBpediaSpotlight,QueryBuilderSimpleRealNameOfSuperHero,SparqlExecuter,OpenTapiocaNED,BirthDataQueryBuilder,WikidataQueryExecuter <br />
+Default components which are always on - NEDDBpediaSpotlight,QueryBuilderSimpleRealNameOfSuperHero,SparqlExecuter,OpenTapiocaNED,BirthDataQueryBuilder,WikidataQueryExecuter <br />

 **To see the Active/Live QANARY Components from Server, not from the local List you can use the below command:** <br />
 ```